MooersLab/annotatedBibliography/README.md

 ## Writing the annotations

-Manually add *annote* fields to the *AnnoBibMyBDA.bib* file and enter your annotations.
+If you are using BibTeX, manually add `annote` fields to the *AnnoBibMyBDA.bib* file and enter your annotations.
 Or, if you are more disciplined, you can add the *annote* fields in a *global.bib* file and repeat the extraction of the cited entries when you are finished.
 All entries in `cited.bib` will be used to create the annotated bibliography regardless of whether the *annote* field is present.